cabforum/smime/SBR.md

 The Certificate Policy and/or Certification Practice Statement SHALL be structured in accordance with RFC 3647 and SHALL include all material required by RFC 3647.

-<u>EDITS REQUIRED:  Section 4.2 of a CA's Certificate Policy and/or Certification Practice Statement SHALL state the CA's policy or practice on processing CAA Records for Fully Qualified Domain Names; that policy shall be consistent with these Requirements.
-It shall clearly specify the set of Issuer Domain Names that the CA recognizes in CAA "issue" or "issuewild" records as permitting it to issue.
-The CA SHALL log all actions taken, if any, consistent with its processing practice.</u>

 The CA SHALL publicly give effect to these Requirements and represent that it will adhere to the latest published version.
 The CA MAY fulfill this requirement by incorporating these Requirements directly into its Certificate Policy and/or Certification Practice Statements or by incorporating them by reference using a clause such as the following (which SHALL include a link to the official version of these Requirements):

 > [Name of CA] conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates published at http://www.cabforum.org.
 In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.